cohorte/cohorte.github.io/docs/1.1/compositions/index.md

 next_page: ../startup
 ---

-This specification is used to describe the composition of the final application in term of component that should be instantiated in which isolate of which node.
+This specification is used to describe the composition of the final application in term of components that should be instantiated in which isolate of which node.

 ## Composition